St Kilda Football Club: Logos

 St Kilda has used multiple different logos since it was formed in 1873.
 Prior to 1976, no clubs in the VFL used logos in an official capacity.

 Many early club logos were printed in the same shield design frame and had each club's individual colours, name and design in them.
 St Kilda used a consistent design in the 1970s and 1980s, featuring a stick figure bearing a halo, holding the competition's logo.
-In 1989, just prior to the league officially becoming the AFL, the club used a logo with a red white and black vertically striped design with the goal and behind posts on it, with a stick figure attempting a mark on it with a halo above its head, with the league logo and the club crest on top of either behind post.
-The VFL league logo was replaced with the AFL logo when the competition changed names in 1990.
+In 1989, just prior to the Victorian Football League officially becoming the Australian Football League, the club used a logo with a red white and black vertically striped design with the goal and behind posts on it, with a stick figure attempting a mark on it with a halo above its head, with the league logo and the club crest on top of either behind post.
+The Victorian Football League logo was replaced with the Australian Football League logo when the competition changed its name in 1990.

 The St Kilda Football Club crest first appeared officially on the jumper in 1933, after existing at the club for quite some time beforehand in basic design form.
 The crest became an iconic feature of the club's jumper – a well-known and recognisable symbol of the club.
 The crest also includes the club's motto, Fortius Quo Fidelius, which is usually translated as "Strength through Loyalty".
 As with the nickname "Saints", the club crest has no religious associations.
 A logo change before the start of the 1995 season saw the club make the decision to use the official club crest as the club's official logo in the league.
+The club changed their logo at the end of the 2024 season to a more modern update of the 1995 logo, this new logo removed the club's motto "Fortius Quo Fidelius".

 Club song

 The club song is an adaption of "When The Saints Go Marching In".
 The song was recorded in 1972 by the Fable Singers and released as a single.
-The song was recorded with all copyright and royalty agreements in place and the AFL has permission to broadcast it publicly at each St Kilda match.
+The song was recorded with all copyright and royalty agreements in place, and the Australian Football League has permission to broadcast it publicly at each St Kilda match.
 Prior to 1965, when St Kilda played at the Junction Oval, the club's song was an adaptation of "I Do Like To Be Beside The Seaside".